Kindergarten Lead Teacher

-Shirley Rotolo has been teaching for the last 18 years and has been part of the Odyssey community for almost seven years.
+Shirley Rotolo has been teaching for over twenty-five years and has been part of the Odyssey community since 2012.
 Shirley has several degrees in early education and is a graduate of Western Carolina University.
 She has been involved in diversity programs such as Building Bridges and Cultural Competence Awareness, and has also taken the Young Hispanic Dual Language Learners Achievement class.
 Shirley is also an accomplished visual artist with a particular interest in Chinese painting.

 Although originally raised in New York City, Shirley has an international background and speaks several languages.
 Shirley loves to share her experiences from living and traveling in France, Italy, Amsterdam, Montreal, Canada, and the Caribbean Islands in the classroom!
 In fact, she also teaches French to students from Pre-K through third grade in after school!